glassleo/GnomishInboxShrinker/README.md

 ## Issues

-Please use the [issue tracker on GitHub](https://github.com/glassleo/GnomishInboxShrinker/issues) for bugs, suggestions and feature requests.
+Please use the [issue tracker](https://github.com/glassleo/GnomishInboxShrinker/issues) for bugs, suggestions and feature requests.

 Pull requests are always welcome!